-450 6 Conclusions
+6 Conclusions

-Wind tunnel testing has been conducted to characterize the aerodynamic response of a 1:100 scale model of the IEA 15 MW subjected to harmonic platform motion.
+Wind tunnel testing has been conducted to characterize the aerodynamic response of a 1 : 100 scale model of the IEA 15 MW subjected to harmonic platform motion.
 The turbine is forced to move in five motion directions; for every type of motion we considered different combinations of amplitude and frequency, selected to be representative of the dynamic response of the two 15 MW floating turbines of the COREWIND project.

-The rotor response to platform motion is examined with focus on rotor-integral loads, thrust and torque.
-Surge and pitch motion move the turbine rotor in the wind direction altering the apparent wind speed.
+The rotor response to platform motion is examined with focus on rotor-integral loads, thrust, and torque.
+Surge and pitch motion move the turbine rotor in the wind direction, altering the apparent wind speed.
 As a consequence, thrust and torque show large-amplitude oscillations.
 With yaw motion, the apparent wind is periodically increased on one side of the rotor and decreased on the other, and the apparent wind is higher at the rotor periphery compared to the center.
 The amplitude of the aerodynamic load response with yaw motion is smaller than with surge and pitch.
 The main effect of sway and roll motion is to alter the direction of the wind perceived by rotor, whereas the impact on relative wind speed is limited.
-The aerodynamic response to motion in these directions is small and, due to the testing procedures we adopted, this is more evident for thrust than for torque.
-The aerodynamic thrust and torque are often introduced in control-oriented models as rotor-integral loads defined by means of the static thrust and torque coefficients or, when the model is linearized, with the derivatives of static coefficients with respect to rotor speed, wind speed, and pitch angle.
+The aerodynamic response to motion in these directions is small, and, due to the testing procedures we adopted, this is more evident for thrust than for torque.
+The aerodynamic thrust and torque are often introduced in controloriented models as rotor-integral loads defined by means of the static thrust and torque coefficients or, when the model is linearized, with the derivatives of static coefficients with respect to rotor speed, wind speed, and pitch angle.
 We examined the response of such quasi-static aerodynamic model to the harmonic oscillation of wind speed created by surge and pitch motion.
 The turbine loads measured in the experiments with surge motion are aligned to the model predictions, except for motion at wave frequency.
 Here, blade-level unsteady aerodynamics may occur, which is not accounted for by the quasi-static model.
 The model predictions are instead good for low-frequency motion.
-In case of pitch, the amplitude of thrust and torque oscillations with low-frequency motion is predicted with reasonable accuracy by the quasi-static model, but the phase is not.
-The difference in phase shift can be due to the inflow conditions created pitch motion which is non-uniform across the rotor, or by other phenomena not considered in this analysis.
+In the case of pitch, the amplitude of thrust and torque oscillations with lowfrequency motion is predicted with reasonable accuracy by the quasi-static model, but the phase is not.
+The difference in phase shift can be due to the inflow resulting from pitch motion which is non-uniform across the rotor, or other phenomena not considered in this analysis.
 Also with pitch, the quasi-static model is not predictive for wave-frequency motion.

 The analysis of the aerodynamics-load response led to the following conclusions.
-The fact that the aerodynamic thrust and torque are largely influenced by surge and pitch motion, supports the idea of including these two degrees-of-freedom in coupled models of floating turbines.
-Reduced-order models with focus on the global dynamics of the system may instead
+The fact that the aerodynamic thrust and torque are largely influenced by surge and pitch motion supports the idea of including these 2 degrees of freedom in coupled models of floating turbines.
+Reduced-order models with a focus on the global dynamics of the system may instead neglect motion in the other directions.
+Quasi-static aerodynamic models are predictive for low-frequency surge motion.
+The QST model is sensitive to the accuracy of the static coefficients from which it is derived.
+Discrepancies are seen in the case of wave-frequency motion and pitch motion in general.
+Since the turbine response in the pitch direction is largely influenced by aerodynamic thrust force, and this is also the root cause of control issues in floating turbines,